mvaldes14/blog/content/coding/golang-interfaces-easy.md

 ---
 title: Golang Interafaces are easy
 date: 12/18/2024
 draft: false
 tags:
   - coding
   - golang
+status: complete
 ---

-Recently been doing a lot of Golang for my twitch bot (I stream btw, rarely but I do).
+Recently been doing a lot of [[go#Interfaces]] for my twitch bot (I stream btw, rarely but I do).
 So while setting up the web-server I wanted to customize some of the functionality so each request checks the headers and respond differently based on said headers.
 So i went down the rabbit hole into Middleware and based on a book I'm reading called "Let's Go" by Alex Edwards you can pretty much "overload" the default methods as long as it satisfies the interface.
 ### So wtf is an interface?
 It's basically a definition of something that contains functions/variables/parameters and those must exist and return/do what the interface demands.
 - The definition is: A contract that has to be followed.